Caye Caulker sunset

 There are other options available.
 You can top up in person at an official BTL store, or purchase a secure e-Pin to top up via text.
 I’d only recommend that if you’re planning to stay in Belize for several months, though.

-They allow for international cards, though not without problems.
+They allow international cards, though not without problems.
 In my case, my bank in Spain blocked the activity.
 That made it an unsuitable option for me, though you might be able to use them.

 Coverage and Data Speeds